nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 case class Typing[A <: Type](expr: TypedExpr[A], tpe: A)
 ```

 And this feels like we're at least on the right track, doesn't it?
-If we have a `Type` that we successfully prove is equal to `tpe`, then it's a convincing proof that `expr` is of that type.
+If we have a `Type` that we successfully prove is equal to `tpe`, then it's a convincing proof that `expr` is also of that type.

 We can put this in a method of `Typing`: